thomasdarimont/terraform-provider-keycloak/docs/resources/realm_keystore_rsa.md

 - `algorithm` - (Optional) Intended algorithm for the key.
 Defaults to `RS256`.
 Use `RSA-OAEP` for encryption keys
 - `keystore_size` - (Optional) Size for the generated keys.
 Defaults to `2048`.
 - `provider_id` - (Optional) Use `rsa` for signing keys, `rsa-enc` for encryption keys
+- `extra_config` - (Optional) Map of additional provider configuration options passed through to the Keycloak component config.
+For RSA keystores this can include keys like `kid`.

 ## Import